 - Asphaltic material

-- Road-marking paint

 - Bituminous emulsion bond coat

 - Milled in road studs

+- Thermoplastic road marking paint

-Wastes are anticipated to be planings from the carriageway surface course, which will be recovered for re-use (if not contaminated with coal tar) in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
+Wastes are anticipated to be planings from the carriageway surface course.
+Previous testing of the road surface at the scheme extents confirmed no presence of coal tar.
+Planings will be recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
 The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011.